coder/coder/docs/install/auth.md

 # Authentication

 By default, Coder is accessible via password authentication.

-Alternatively, you can configure Coder to enable logging in through GitHub OAuth or OpenID Connect.
-See below for configuration steps.
+The following steps explain how to set up GitHub OAuth or OpenID Connect.

 ## GitHub